-where T is the iteration number.
-The file extension is .dat for ASCII TecplotTM format and .plt for binary TecplotTM format.
+where T is the iteration number and N is the value of boundary_animation_freq.
+The file extension is .dat for ASCII TecplotTM format, .plt for binary TecplotTM format (2013 and earlier), and .szplt for new binary TecplotTM format.
 Within the files, each boundary is written as a separate zone.
 The zones are identified with the title "time 0.0000000E+00 boundary 5" where the time value is the integer iteration number for steady-state cases, and the current (non-dimensional) time for time-dependent cases.